quangthangisme/tp/docs/DeveloperGuide.md

 ### Use cases

-(For all use cases below, the **System** is the `TutorConnect (TC)` and the **Actor** is the `user`, unless specified otherwise)
+(For all use cases below, the **System** is the `TutorConnect (TC)` and the **Actor** is the `User`, unless specified otherwise)

-**Use case 1: Add a Contact (Supports Duplicate Names)**
+**Use case 1: Create a Contact**

 **MSS**
-1. User provides contact details.
+1. User requests to create a new contact and provides contact details.
-2. TC adds the contact to the contact list.
+2. TC creates a new contact and adds it to the contact list.
 3. TC displays a confirmation message.

    Use case ends.

 **Extensions**
 * 1a.
-User inputs a duplicate ID.
+The given contact ID is a duplicate.
     * 1a1.
 TC displays an error message.

       Use case resumes at step 1.
 * 1b.
-User inputs an empty contact ID.
+The given contact ID is empty.
     * 1b1.
 TC displays an error message.

       Use case resumes at step 1.
 * 1c.
-User inputs an empty contact name.
+The given contact name is empty.
     * 1c1.
 TC displays an error message.

       Use case resumes at step 1.
 * 1d.
-User inputs an empty contact number.
+The given contact number is empty.
     * 1d1.
 TC displays an error message.

       Use case resumes at step 1.
 * 1e.
-User inputs a contact name with a non-alphabetic character.
+The given contact name contains a non-alphabetic character.
     * 1e1.
 TC displays an error message.

       Use case resumes at step 1.

-**Use case 2: Remove a Contact**
+**Use case 2: List full information of a Contact**

 **MSS**
-1. User <u>searches for the contact's ID (UC:5)</u>.
+1. User <u>searches for the contact's information (UC:4)</u>.
-2. User requests to remove a contact using the ID.
+2. User requests to retrieve full information of a contact by ID.
-3. TC removes the contact from the contact list.
+3. TC displays full information of the contact.
-4. TC displays a confirmation message.

    Use case ends.

 **Extensions**
 * 2a.
-User enters a non-existent ID.
+The given contact ID does not exist.
     * 2a1.
 TC displays an error message.

       Use case resumes at step 2.

-**Use case 3: Tag a Contact for Grouping**

-**MSS**
-1. User <u>searches for the contact's information (UC:5)</u>.
-2. User requests to add a tag to the contact using the contact's ID.
-3. TC updates the contact ID with the provided tags.
-4. TC displays a confirmation message.

-   Use case ends.

-**Extensions**
-* 2a.
-User inputs a non-existent ID.
-    * 2a1.
-TC displays an error message.

-      Use case resumes at step 2.

 * 2b.
-User inputs an empty contact ID.
+The given contact ID is empty.
     * 2b1.
 TC displays an error message.

       Use case resumes at step 2.

-* 2c.
-User does not enter any tags.
-    * 2c1.
-TC displays an error message.

-      Use case resumes at step 2.

-**Use case 4: Remove Tags from a Contact**

-**MSS**
-1. User <u>searches for the contact's information (UC:5)</u>.
-2. User requests to remove a tag from the contact using the contact's ID.
-3. TC removes the specified tags from the contact.
-4. TC displays a confirmation message.

-   Use case ends.

-**Extensions**
-* 2a.
-User inputs a non-existent ID.
-    * 2a1.
-TC displays an error message.

-      Use case resumes at step 1.

-* 2b.
-User inputs a tag that is not associated with the contact.
-    * b1.
-TC displays an error message.

-      Use case resumes at step 1.

-* 2c.
-User does not enter any tags.
-    * 2c1.
-TC displays an error message.

-      Use case resumes at step 1.

-**Use case 5: Search for Contacts by Some Identifiable Feature**

-**MSS**
-1. User searches for contacts based on specific criteria.
-2. TC displays the matching results along with the number of results.

-   Use case ends.

-**Extensions**
-* 1a.
-The criteria include multiple filters on the same column.
-    * 1a1.
-TC displays an error message.

-      Use case resumes at step 1.

-* 1b.
-The criteria include a filter on an unrecognized column.
-    * 1b1.
-TC displays an error message.
-      Use case resumes at step 1.

-* 1c.
-The criteria include a filter with an unrecognized logical operator.
-    * 1c1.
-TC displays an error message.

-      Use case resumes at step 1.

-* 1d.
-The criteria include a filter without specified values.
-    * 1d1.
-TC displays an error message.

-      Use case resumes at step 1.

-* 1e.
-The criteria contain no filters.
-    * 1e1.
-TC displays an error message.

-      Use case resumes at step 1.

-* 1f.
-The criteria include a filter with multiple logical operators.
-    * 1f1.
-TC applies only the first operator and treats the next ones as values.

-      Use case resumes at step 2.

-**Use case 6: List all Contacts**
+**Use case 3: List all Contacts**

 **MSS**
 1. User requests to view all contacts.